-As we continue to state each month: world events continue to affect our patients and ourselves.
-Our role as psychologists/health practitioners is to instil hope, empowerment and some sense/semblance of control and efficacy in those we aim to help.
+All of these events continue to affect our patients and ourselves.
+Our role as psychologists/health practitioners is to attempt to instil hope, empowerment and some sense/semblance of control and efficacy in those we aim to help.
 It continues to be a difficult time for us all during this time of ongoing global turbulence.
 The World in the Time of COVID-19: